msalemor/app-services-networking/README.md

 - Traffic from App to Data can only come from app services via database firewall using ServiceTags
 - All traffic traverses the internet

-### FrontDoor, App Service with Service Tags and VNET integration, and Data Private Endpoint
+### FrontDoor Standard, App Service with Service Tags and VNET integration, and Data Private Endpoint

 ```mermaid
 graph LR;